 A non-refundable application fee of €60 is required in order to process course applications.
 Upon receipt of a completed application, learners will be invited to attend an interview to demonstrate their suitability for the course.

 To apply for a place on this course, please download, complete and return the below application form along with the required documentation and application fee for the attention of: Tríona Kearns, Registrar and Dean of Academic Affairs, IICP College, Killinarden Enterprise Park, Killinarden, Dublin 24.
-There is a high demand for the Master of Arts in Pluralistic Counselling and Psychotherapy, so early application is always advisable.
+There is a high demand for this programme, so early application is always advisable.

 Note: All programmes are run subject to sufficient demand and the formation of a viable class cohort (which shall be determined in the sole discretion of IICP College).
 A refund of any fees paid less the application fee will be given to applicants in the event that the programme does not proceed.
 Fees are not refundable in any other circumstances.